oneminch/Notes/React.md

 - React is a [[JavaScript|JS]] library for building UIs.
 - Components are reusable building blocks for UIs, and they are at the core of React's architecture.
 - JSX syntax is used to include HTML tags inside JS code.
 A build tool like Babel is used to convert JSX into JS.
-- React re-executes and re-evaluated component functions on every state change.
-That doesn't necessarily mean a re-render.
-Since rendering on every state change might be a potentially expensive operation, React uses the virtual DOM to render elements which are only affected by the change.
+- React re-executes and re-evaluates component functions on every state change.
+    - That doesn't necessarily mean a re-render.
+    - Since rendering on every state change might be a potentially expensive operation, React uses the [[virtual DOM]] to render elements which are only affected by the change.
-    - The virtual DOM is a lighter copy of the real [[DOM]] stored in memory as an object.
     - Whenever a state changes, the virtual DOM gets updated.
 React then compares the current snapshot of the virtual DOM to a one taken just before the update, determines which element was affected by the change, and makes updates only to that element on the real DOM.

 > [!note]